lacework/terraform-gcp-config/examples/organization-level-config-include-folders/README.md

-# Integrate a Google Cloud Organization with Lacework for Configuration Assessment [Specific Folder(s)]
+# Integrate Google Cloud Folders with Lacework at the Organization level
 The following provides an example of integrating a Google Cloud Organization with Lacework for Cloud Resource configuration assessment, targeting specific folders.

 The fields required for this example are: